 Starting in 2019, the ISO published its first two guidance documents, ISO 56003:2019 on Innovation Management – Tools and methods for innovation partnerships; and ISO 56004:2019 on Innovation Management Assessment.

-What are your strengths, weakness, and capabilities for innovation?
+What are your strengths, weaknesses, and capabilities for innovation?

 - Benchmark against top innovator

-- Identify growth gaps, gain insights into strengths and weakness to enable change
+- Identify growth gaps, gain insights into strengths and weaknesses to enable change

 - Quantitative + qualitative (data + in-field work)